+An overview of geriatric nursing.
 This course focuses on end-of-life nursing care and competencies necessary for nurses to provide high-quality care to older adults and their families.
 Prerequisite: RN license.
-Corequisites: NSG 430 Senior Clinical B and NSG 475 Nursing Management.
+Co-requisite: NSG 430 Senior Clinical B.